Tirgan Festival: Highlights

-Tirgan Festival promotes Iranian arts and culture while making a concerted effort to feature contributions from Iranians of all ethnicities, backgrounds, and cultural disciplines.
-At Tirgan festivals, local as well as internationally renowned artists and performers unite to celebrate Iranian culture and heritage.
-Visitors to Tirgan can also sample savoury Iranian cuisine.
-It is also an opportunity to visit a traditional a tea house and a bazaar showcasing goods that include arts and crafts, Persian literature, exotic sweets, spices, and traditional musical instruments.
+Tirgan Festival promotes Iranian arts and culture.

 Organization

-The Tirgan Festival is organized by the Iranian-Canadian Centre for Art and Culture, a non-profit, non-partisan, and non-religious organization, registered under the Ontario Corporation Act, in Ontario, Canada.
+The Tirgan Festival is organized by the Iranian-Canadian Centre for Art and Culture, a non-profit, non-partisan, and non-religious organization, registered under the Ontario Corporation Act.

 Funding & Support

 Tirgan relies primarily on donations from the community, grants from the federal, provincial, and municipal tiers of the Canadian Government, and corporate sponsorships.
-Other funding sources are from booth rentals, gift shop sales and ticket sales (however, over 90% of the performances and events are free of charge).
-Local non-profit foundations, student associations, community and professional groups and artistic groups help promote and raise awareness of the festival through Tirgan's Affiliate marketing initiatives.
-Additionally, 300 volunteers work on the festival each year.

 Under the Azure Dome 2006

-“Under the Azure Dome” celebrated Nowruz and explored Iranian art and culture on a scale not previously experienced in Canada.
-The festival was held March 17 to 19, 2006 at the Harbourfront Centre and presented over a hundred performers in dance, music, theatre, cinema, and visual arts, drawing an unprecedented number of about 25,000 visitors from Canada and overseas.
+“Under the Azure Dome” celebrated Nowruz.

 Tirgan 2008: ‘Exploring Diversity’

 The second Tirgan Festival was held July 17 to 20, 2008.
 The theme of the festival was “Exploring Diversity” and it included more than 100 artists in 40 performances.
-It was attended by over 60,000 visitors.

 Tirgan 2011: 'Visions of Eternity'

 Tirgan's third biennial festival took place from Thursday July 21, 2011 to Sunday July 24, 2011.
-With a theme of "Visions of Eternity", the festival attracted 120,000 visitors to more than 70 performances by over 150 artists.
-Over 300 volunteers helped Tirgan become the world's largest Iranian festival.
-Tirgan 2011 also coincided with the release of the festival's new brand and logo, as well as the introduction of its film and short story contest series.
+With a theme of "Visions of Eternity", the festival attracted more than 70 performances by over 150 artists.

 The 2011 festival highlights included performances by Nima Kiann's Les Ballets Persans, the folk musical group Shanbehzadeh Ensemble, contemporary dance by Ida Saki, Iranian rock bands King Raam and Radio Tehran.

-Other key programs included a literary program with authors such as Shahrnush Parsipur, and the Visual Arts exhibition Visions of Eternity which included the works of Reza Derakhshani, Nasser Ovissi, Parastou Forouhar, and Abbas Akhavan amongst others.